magma/magma/docs/readmes/basics/quick_start_guide.md

 at [https://localhost:9443/swagger/v1/ui](https://localhost:9443/swagger/v1/ui).
 Note that your browser may refuse to accept the server certificate from `localhost:9443`.
 Firefox and Safari will let you override this warning.
-Chrome will also let you bypass the warning if you type "thisisunsafe".
-See [here](https://www.technipages.com/google-chrome-bypass-your-connection-is-not-private-message) for details.
+Chrome will also let you [bypass the warning if you type `thisisunsafe`](https://www.technipages.com/google-chrome-bypass-your-connection-is-not-private-message).

 ### Connecting Your Local LTE Gateway to Your Local Cloud